johnstonbl01/clementinejs/versions/standard.md

 If you're just learning how to code, I suggest checking out the beginner version of Clementine.js.

-If you're looking for a simpler and more stripped down of the boilerplate without the sample application, there's a version for that.
+If you're looking for a simpler and more stripped down of the boilerplate without the sample application, there's a version for that [here](/clementinejs/versions/bare).

 ### MongoDB